nichia/nichia.github.io/_posts/2019-06-26-deploying_sinatra_app_to_heroku.markdown

 Push your project to the new Heroku app: `$ git push heroku master`

-After the app is built on Heroku, set the seed file if you have any: `$ heroku rake db:seed`
+After the app is built on Heroku, set the seed file if you have any: `$ heroku run rake db:seed`

 Next, configure the environment variable Heroku:
 `$ heroku config:set SESSION_SECRET=project_session_secret`